 To help you choose, we gathered all the different characteristics into a chart below.

-After booking your Travel Wifi you will receive a complete Travel Case including the hotspot, user manual, charger, return envelope.
+After removing your Teppy, you will receive a pouch containing the device, a user manual, a charger, and a return envelope.

 Enjoy a 5% exclusive discount with the code France_Hotel_Guide